WangBin0431/GAGA/README.md

 It can be applied to linear and non-linear model problems.
 We only upload the R version of the linear model for now.
 Please wait for other versions.

-For the first edition of the paper, see: https://arxiv.org/abs/1911.00658v1 The first edition of the paper only proves the theoretical properties of the case where the load matrix is orthogonal.
-The proof for the case where the load matrix is not orthogonal has been completed and has been submitted, hoping to be accepted.
+For the first edition of the paper, see: https://arxiv.org/abs/1911.00658v1 The first edition of the paper only proves the theoretical properties when the load matrix is orthogonal.
+At present, Xiaofei Wang has completed the proof of the theoretical properties when the load matrix is non-orthogonal.
+We have submitted the manuscript and hope to be admitted.